knpuniversity/behat/knpu/control-database.md

 ## Saving a New User

-Inside of the`ThereIsAnAdminUserWithPassword()` step definition, let's go to work!
+Inside of the`thereIsAnAdminUserWithPassword()` step definition, let's go to work!
 I already have a `User` entity setup in the project, so we can say `$user = new User()`.
 Then set the username and the "plainPassword":